PLM VS SCM: Which is Right for Your Business?

 A supply chain manager’s job requires them to have a comprehensive understanding of multiple branches of a business across multiple locations, all at once.
 No human without superpowers can do this all manually.
-Supply chain managers are leaning on SCM and PLM solutions to gain the overview and control they need to excel.
+Supply chain managers are leaning on integrated retail technologies for the overview and control they need to excel.

 What is product lifecycle management (PLM)?

 Next up is product lifecycle management (PLM).
 So, what is product lifecycle management?
-Product lifecycle management solutions focus on product development, sales, and the people involved in both processes.
-PLM software helps retailers and suppliers determine what products they want to bring to market, as well as who the best partners are to help them do that.
+Product lifecycle management solutions traditionally focus on product development and the people involved in the product development process.
+PLM software helps retailers and suppliers determine what products they want to bring to market.
 Product lifecycle management offers transparency throughout the buying, designing, developing, sampling, and production phase of retail goods.

 Most PLM software gives retailers and suppliers insights into their product lifecycle.
-PLM solutions help retail teams find product details and collaborate internally.
-Details such as where a product is in the production process, who did what throughout product development, how many iterations of a product exist, and more are housed in product lifecycle management solutions.
+However, for PLM solutions to help retail teams find product details and collaborate internally, they need to work in tandem with Product Information Management (PIM) and Customer Relationship Management (CRM) tools.
+A unified platform can help you identify the best partners, handle large amounts of product and collaboration data, and give you merchandising capabilities.
+Details such as where a product is in the production process, who did what throughout product development, how many iterations of a product exist, and more are housed in unified PLM and PIM tools.

 Now, for the caveat.
 The retail industry requires buyers and sellers to get product images and data from external entities.
 Simple daily tasks like customizing quotes, posting on eCommerce sites, and finding image attachments can monopolize employee hours on the clock.
-Since most PLM software isn’t built to serve the retail industry, it lacks the capability to interface with external entities.
-This means that, despite having PLM software in place, most retail teams still communicate with Excel documents, emails, image attachments, WhatsApp and text messages.
-Only a retail PLM gives teams the ability to collaborate with internal and external stakeholders… right on product images.
+Since most PLM software isn’t built to serve the retail industry, it lacks the integrated tools necessary to interface with external entities.
+This means that, despite having basic PLM software in place, most retail teams still use Excel documents, emails, image attachments, WhatsApp and text messages to collaborate.
+Only a Unified Product Collaboration Platform with the combined power of PLM, PIM, and CRM can give your team the ability to collaborate with internal and external stakeholders… right on the product images.